Feb 2021

 • Quantity

-Undertaking regular inventory checks ensures that products are stored adequately.
-Their quality must be maintained during storage operations, shipping, and product returns.
+Regular inventory checks confirm that products are being stored adequately.
+This will help them maintain the quality required during storage operations, shipping, and product returns.

-Quality refers to the stability of a cosmetic product, its preservation, and its overall function.
-Many of the required tests check that the quality of a product remains to a high standard.
+“Quality” refers to the stability of a cosmetic product, its preservation, and its overall function.
+Many of the required tests check that the quality of a product remains at a high standard.

-Any products containing water are at risk of contamination of microbial growth and will require sampled quality checks to ensure a product remains stable and passes challenge tests.
+Any products containing water are at risk of microbial growth contamination.
+They will require sampled quality checks to ensure they remain stable and pass challenge tests.

 For sampling and testing purposes, samples must be identifiable by their: